SwarmStorm/awesome/README.md

 *   [Curated-Awesome-Lists/awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
 Explore the blend of machine learning algorithms and musical creativity.

 *   [sherifButt/mindfullai](https://github.com/sherifButt/mindfullai) - (In Development) AI Mind Map Web App is an advanced mind mapping tool that harnesses the power of AI to generate, expand, and connect ideas in a dynamic, interactive, and visually appealing format.

+*   [scrapoxy/scrapoxy](https://github.com/scrapoxy/scrapoxy) - Scrapoxy is a super proxies manager that orchestrates all your proxies into one place, rather than spreading management across multiple scrapers.
+It manages IP rotation and fingerprinting, and smartly routes traffic to avoid bans.

 *   [LlamaGenAI/awesome-free-saas](https://github.com/LlamaGenAI/awesome-free-saas) - an awesome list of  free SaaS (software as a service) for you.